net-daemon/docs/docs/v2/hass_model/hass_model_working_with_entities.md

 double longitude = zone.Attributes.longitude;
 ```

-When using the code generator, a class derived from `Entity<TAttributes>` will be generated for each domain in Home Assitant.
+When using the code generator, a class derived from `Entity<TAttributes>` will be generated for each domain in Home Assistant.
 And along with it, a generated class with all the unique Attributes of the Entities of that domain.

 ## State Changes
 The API lets you manage state very easy.
 This is based on System.Reactive.
 I will only do basic things here but please read up on [System.Reactive](http://introtorx.com/) to learn the true power of this way of handling events.